newtfire/locke-anthology2.0/README.md

 # Locke Anthology Project 2.0
-This project is an effort to construct a digital edition of *The New Negro: An Interpretation*, edited by Alain Locke (1925) working with [TEI XML](https://tei-c.org/) and static web technologies.
-The project is a collaboration between Profs.
-[Bartholomew Brinkman](https://github.com/bartholomew-brinkman) and [Elisa Beshero-Bondar](https://github.com/ebeshero) and their students at Framingham State University and Penn State Erie, The Behrend College, inspired by their collaboration in the [Digital Ethnic Futures (DEFCon) program](https://digitalethnicfutures.org/) with thanks to Roopika Risam.
+The Locke Anthology Project applies [TEI XML](https://tei-c.org/) and static web technologies in an effort to construct a digital edition of Alain Locke’s anthology *The New Negro: An Interpretation* (1925).
+The project is a collaboration of Profs.
+[Bartholomew Brinkman](https://github.com/bartholomew-brinkman) and [Elisa Beshero-Bondar](https://github.com/ebeshero) together with their students at Framingham State University and Penn State Erie, The Behrend College, and is inspired by their participation in the [Digital Ethnic Futures (DEFCon) program](https://digitalethnicfutures.org/) with thanks to Roopika Risam.

 You can find earlier versions of this project at
 * [Stage 1 from 2023](https://github.com/newtfire/locke-anthology)